nistude/goos/README.md

 # The Auction Sniper Example from Growing Object-Oriented Software Guided by Tests
 ## An Implementation in Ruby

+## Setting Up the Infrastructure

+You need an XMPP server running on localhost.
+I use *prosody*, which is simple to setup.
+After installation, you need to create three users:

+    sudo prosodyctl register sniper localhost sniper
+    sudo prosodyctl register auction-item-54321 localhost auction
+    sudo prosodyctl register auction-item-65432 localhost auction

+Then change `/etc/prosody/conf.d/localhost.cfg.lua` to look like this:

+    -- Section for localhost
+    daemonize = false
+    log = {
+      { to = "console" };
+    }

+    -- This allows clients to connect to localhost.
+No harm in it.
+    VirtualHost "localhost"

+All infrastructure services are started through foreman, so run `foreman start`.

 ## Terms

 - *Item* is something that can be identified and bought